 Carry out needs assessments which effectively establish the support needs of individuals and families and enable support to be offered as quickly as possible.
 Respond flexibly as the individuals or families needs and risks change

-When appropriate, using our established protocols, make referrals to DHI for Substance Misuse support services and AWP Mental Health services for a mental health assessment.
+When appropriate, using our established protocols, make referrals to local agencies for Substance Misuse support services and AWP Mental Health services for a mental health assessment.

 Liaise closely with applicant and referral agencies and keep informed of progress and outcome of their referral/assessment.